Nnena Kalu at the Turner Prize 2025

 The Turner Prize is one of the world’s best-known awards for contemporary visual art.
 It aims to encourage public discussion and engagement with new ideas in British art.

-The four shortlisted artists are:
+The four shortlisted artists were:

 -

-Nnena Kalu
+Nnena Kalu – Winner

 -